What is the difference between the Two Cherries and Dastra Brands?

 How can I learn to sharpen my tools?

 Well, if I could appear in your shop one day and walk you through the steps, you could learn the techniques in an afternoon.
-For some basic information on sharpening a straight chisel, check out our step by step sharpening tutorial.
+For some basic information on sharpening a straight chisel, check out this step by step sharpening tutorial by woodcarver and teacher Mary May.
 Also, Leonard Lee’s The Complete Guide to Sharpening is the next best thing to a personal guide.
 It is quite possible for anyone to achieve sharpening success by studying and practicing the principles clearly explained in this book.

 You sell a traditional European-style brass back dovetail saw and a Japanese dovetail saw.
 What’s the difference?